kozmozio/x-debug-css/README.md

  This is a CSS debugger tool for visual abstraction of DOM elements of the current HTML page.

- We have been using this tool for any web project, and
+ We have been using this tool for every web project, and find it very useful for frontend development.

  JS Version is all included with necesarry CSS and code.